 Financial statements are available upon request.
 Please contact our business manager, Stephi, @ 310-391-7366 or firstname.lastname@example.org.

-Developing a Life of Giving
+Principles for Shaping a Life of Giving

 A life pattern is the way a person structures his or her life.
 A pattern is built or drawn from the values that a person develops over time.
 These values come from many different sources including family, friends, culture, and God.
 When a person becomes a follower of Jesus they are discovering and entering a whole new understanding of reality.
 Our maturity involves a process of reorienting our perspectives and patterns.

 The following are some of the key principles which shape a life of giving.
 Each of us is encouraged to sit down and truly reflect upon them.
 Consider how they speak to your life.
 Consider how you could begin to shape your life differently.
 Allow God to speak to you about the resources he has entrusted to you.

 My giving recognizes that we are not defined by what we consume but by what we contribute.